Faith and The Bible

 Jesus' bodily resurrection is fundamental to Christian faith and can be proved with at least as much certainty as any universally believed and well-documented event in ancient history.
 (Several Articles including What Some People Have To Say About The Resurrection)

 Did Jesus Come To Bring Peace?

 In Isaiah 9:6, the prophet referred to Jesus as the “Prince of Peace.”
 In the New Testament, He is called the “Lord of peace” (2 Thessalonians 3:16).
-And at His birth, the angels and the heavenly host said: “Glory to God in the highest, and on earth peace, goodwill toward men!”
+At His birth, the angels and the heavenly host said: “Glory to God in the highest, and on earth peace, goodwill toward men!”
 (Luke 2:14).
-Around Christmas time we hear folks quoting these passages as if they were originally intended as a remedy for the sad state of affairs in the world (i.e., “wars and rumors of wars”).
-Contrary to what many people think, these passages are not addressing Jesus’ connection to peace between nations.
-Neither are they saying that His primary mission was to bring peace between men.
+Contrary to what many people think, these passages are not saying that His primary mission was to bring peace between men.
 In fact, in Luke 12 Jesus unequivocally stated that his earthly ministry was not to bring peace to the earth.
 This has not only perplexed many believers but have been pointed out by the already skeptical as an example of a clear contradiction in the Scriptures.
 So the question is how we are to make any sense of the seemingly opposing declarations.

 The Inclusiveness of Jesus